OfficeDev/VBA-content/VBA/Visio-VBA/articles/characters-runbegin-property-visio.md

 # Characters.RunBegin Property (Visio)

-Returns the beginning index of a type of run?a sequence of characters that share a particular attribute, such as character, paragraph, or tab formatting; or a word, paragraph, or field.
+Returns the beginning index of a type of run - a sequence of characters that share a particular attribute, such as character, paragraph, or tab formatting; or a word, paragraph, or field.
 Read-only.

 ## Syntax